 Figure 5-1 provides an overview of the whole software dependability and safety framework, as derived from the requirements defined in the ECSS-Q-ST-30, ECSS-Q-ST-40, ECSS-Q-ST-80 and ECSS-E-ST-40 Standards.

-The connections drawn in Figure 5-1Figure 1 do not represent the entirety of the information flow relevant to the software dependability and safety framework.
-For instance, software requirement specification and software design are obviously input to the SW RAMS analyses; however, this link is not shown in order not to confuse the diagram.
+The connections drawn in Figure 5-1 do not represent the entirety of the information flow relevant to the software dependability and safety framework.
+For instance, software requirement specification and software design are obviously input to SW RAMS analyses; however, this link is not shown in order not to confuse the diagram.

-In the following paragraphs, the different activities depicted in Figure 5-1 are described, with reference to the relevant ECSS requirements.
+In the following sections, the different activities depicted in Figure 5-1 are described, with reference to the relevant ECSS requirements.

 Figure 5-1 – Software dependability and safety framework